 Visiting Utah National Parks in December

-Except for the week between Christmas and New Year’s Day, visiting the National Parks in Utah in December is one of our favorite times to go!
+There is one exception: the week between Christmas and New Year’s Day will be busy, but nothing like the summer crowds.
+Visiting the National Parks in Utah in December is one of our favorite times to go!

 Utah National Parks in December